realmajortom/astrostore/README.md

 - Google Cloud App Engine

 ## Upcoming Features & Fixes
-- Allow rearrangement of collections and bookmarks
+- User rearrangement of collections & bookmarks
-- Dark mode
 - Capability for users to delete their accounts and all corresponding bookmarks

 ## Design Credits